 MISA Zimbabwe is on record stating that the government has not acted on the recommendations by the African Union Election Observation Mission in its report on Zimbabwe’s 2013 general elections calling for media reforms.
 That is the only time when MISA-Zimbabwe commented on how current Zimbabwean legislation would affect elections and media rights in Zimbabwe.

-The scope of the envisaged media reforms extends beyond AIPPA, and includes other laws such as the Electoral Act, BSA, Criminal Law (Codification and Reform) Act, Official Secrets Act, among others.
+The scope of the envisaged media reforms extends beyond AIPPA and includes other laws such as the Electoral Act, BSA, Criminal Law (Codification and Reform) Act, Official Secrets Act, among others.

-Lastly, we look forward to receiving your invitation for a meeting.
+Lastly, we look forward to receiving your invitation to a meeting.
 This will afford us the opportunity to discuss the matters raised in our unequivocal submissions with you directly, and to clarify any misunderstandings you might have.

 cc: The Herald